letalvoj/fft-opencl-kotlin/README.md

 ## How to run it

+I successfully run the app on OSX 11 with Java 8v65 and mvn installed.
+The Aparapi library jar together with native x64 libraries is included in the project, so everything should work out of the box.
-**Run with VM params**: -Djava.library.path=./native  -Dcom.amd.aparapi.executionMode=%1

-Otherwise the Aparapi will fall back to CPU mode!
+**Run with VM params**: *-Djava.library.path=./native  -Dcom.amd.aparapi.executionMode=%1*, otherwise the Aparapi will fall back to CPU mode!

 ## Performance comparison